brrrrskibidi/SS-History/README.md

 ### Purpose SBQ [6m]

 -   **AuMREEPAO**
     -   Author/Message/Reason - Source A is by...
-TO...
-BECAUSE/AS...
+TO... because/as...
     -   Evidence - The evidence is, "..."
     -   Explanation - This suggests that...
-    -   Purpose\*/Audience/Outcome - This is to... the AUDIENCE SO THAT...
+    -   Purpose\*/Audience/Outcome - This is to... the (audience) SO THAT...
 -   For the purpose use **PHEMPA**
     -   Persuade/Convince
     -   Highlight